jarp0l/CTF-Writeups/CSICTF 2020/OSINT/Lo Scampo/README.md

 "I cant believe I missed my exam for this party :<br />
 https://www.instagram.com/p/B3pJE1CgMvI "

-Following this link there was the name of the place where the party took place: <h5>Liberty Hotel Boston</h5>
+Following this link there was the name of the place where the party was held: <h5>Liberty Hotel Boston</h5>
 And the flag is:
 </p>